GTB-tbsequencing/mutation-catalogue-2023/README.md

 Contains all scripts necessary to run the SOLO algorithm in Stata.

 ## Database Schema - Postgres
 The definition of our  database which sustains all our analysis.
 Partly built using the [biosql](https://github.com/biosql/biosql) specifications.
+Most of our ETL was implemented using PySpark scripts, found in the *Genotype ETL - PySpark* folder.